Lindsey Graham 2016 presidential campaign

-Lindsey Graham, the senior United States senator from South Carolina and former U.S. Representative for South Carolina's 3rd congressional district, announced his bid for the Republican nomination for president on June 1, 2015, at an event in his hometown of Central, South Carolina.
+Lindsey Graham, the former senior United States senator from South Carolina and former U.S. Representative for South Carolina's 3rd congressional district, announced his bid for the Republican nomination for president on June 1, 2015, at an event in his hometown of Central, South Carolina.
 Although he was praised for solid, often humorous debate performances, the campaign never gained any traction, and was suspended on December 21, 2015.

 If Graham, a bachelor, had secured the nomination he would have been the first unwed individual to receive a major-party nomination since unwed divorcee Adlai Stevenson II (the Democratic nominee in 1952 and 1956).

 Background

 It had been speculated that Graham could be a potential presidential candidate since at least October 2014, when he had stated that he would explore running for president in the 2016 election if he were re-elected as a Senator in the 2014 election, and began appearing at events and discussing a potential Presidential bid.
-Graham was previously considered as a possible running mate for Republican presidential nominee John McCain in the 2008 presidential election, however former Alaska Governor Sarah Palin was later chosen for the job.
+Graham was previously considered as a possible running mate for Republican presidential nominee John McCain in the 2008 presidential election, however former Alaska governor Sarah Palin was later chosen for the job.

 In March 2015, at a Republican forum in New Hampshire, Graham advocated reversal of recent cuts in defense spending, and quipped: "If I were President of the United States, I wouldn't let Congress leave town until we fix this.
 I would literally use the military to keep them in if I had to."

 Graham speaking at an event hosted by the Iowa Republican Party in October 2015.

 In April 2015, Graham told Chris Wallace, on the Fox News Sunday show, that he was "91% sure" he would run for president.
 "If I can raise the money, I'll do it," he said.
 On May 18, 2015, Graham informally announced that he would run for president on CBS This Morning, saying he was running because he thinks "the world is falling apart."

 Graham made the official announcement of his candidacy for president on June 1, 2015, in his home town of Central, South Carolina.